 - Decompound: The leaf which consists of more than three pinnae are decompound leaves.

 The leaves where leaflets arise from the single point of the petiole are Palmately Compound leaves.
 Here, the arrangement of the leaflets is similar to the fingers of the palm, thus they got the name “palmate”.

 We can further divide them as Unifoliate, Bifoliate, Trifoliate, and Quadrifoliate.

 Some of the common examples are Citrus maxima, Citrus Limon, Bauhinia, Clover, Oxalis, Marsilea, Buckeye, and Chestnut.

 Key Differences Between Simple and Compound Leaves

-- Simple leaves have single leaf blade or lamina while compound leaves have smaller and separate leaf blades called leaflets.
+- Simple leaves have a single leaf blade or lamina, while compound leaves have smaller and separate leaflets, each with a distinct leaf blade.

-- The base of a simple leaf contains stipules, but in compound leaf, the stipules are found at the base of the leaf, but other additional structures are absent.
+- The base of a simple leaf contains stipules.
+But in a compound leaf, the stipules are not present at the base of the leaf.

-- Examples of the simple leaf are Black gum trees, Black cherry trees, Guava, Mangoes, various types of Oaks, while Rose, Neem, Shameplant, Buckeye are few examples of compound leaves.
+- Examples of simple leaves are Black gum trees, Black cherry trees, Guava, Mangoes, and various types of Oaks.
+While Rose, Neem, Shame plants, and Buckeye are a few examples of compound leaves.

-So we can say that simple and compound leaves can be differentiated by the division of leaf blades or lamina.
-Though the above article is the overview of the identification of the leaves and how they can be classified by the arrangement of the leaflets.
-We also came to the know the importance of the leaves and how they are helpful to the atmosphere as well for the living being.
+We can easily distinguish between simple and compound based on the structure of leaf blades or lamina.
+The above context is the overview of the identification of the leaves and how they can be classified by the arrangement of the leaflets.
+This will help you identify the plant species just by the structure and orientation of its leaf.